moveeleven-data/kardiaflow/README.md

 ## Run It Yourself on Azure

-Kardiaflow is fully reproducible on Azure with **Bicep + CLI scripts**.
+Kardiaflow is fully reproducible on Azure with Bicep + CLI scripts.
 In ~5–10 minutes you’ll have a Databricks workspace, ADLS Gen2, and a service principal.
 A teardown script is included to avoid lingering costs.

 **Prereqs:** Azure subscription, Azure CLI, Databricks CLI, Databricks PAT.